Knights march on Lincoln!

-Once again, Lincoln BIG has teamed-up with Wild in Art to create this exciting new Trail, news of which follows hot on the heels of the success of last year’s Lincoln Charter Barons’ Trail, which went down a storm with local people, tourists and sponsoring businesses and raised £167,000 for charity when the sculptures were auctioned.
+Once again, Lincoln BIG has teamed-up with Wild in Art to create this exciting new Trail.
+It follows hot on the heels of the success of Lincoln Charter Barons’ Trail, which went down a storm with local people, tourists and sponsoring businesses and raised £167,000 for charity when the sculptures were auctioned.

-But the 2017 Trail promises to be even bigger and hopefully, at the end of the day, another set of sculptures, which will be unique to Lincoln, will raise even more money for another good cause.
+The sculpture are unique to Lincoln and will raise even more money for another good cause.
 The charity partner is the locally-based homeless charity The Nomad Trust.

 The remaining third will be used to create a ring-fenced Art and Innovation Fund for the city to deliver future public art and events aimed at attracting people to the city.

 The knight sculpture has been created by Wild in Art’s Creative Director Chris Wilkinson and it will be the perfect canvas to showcase the artistic talent of Lincoln.

 Read all about it in the Lincolnshire Echo.